Tyjfre-j/ai-codebase-assistant/README.md

 - No production ingest service yet wires clone, scan, validate, parse, chunk, embed, and store into one flow (currently tested via `app/main.py` CLI).
 - Embedding generation and vector storage are not wired to chunking yet.
-- Chunk output is returned as definitions first and leftovers second, not sorted globally by source order.
 - `docstring` exists on `CodeChunk` but is currently always `None`.

 ## Next Steps